ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._11_Monsters_and_Mixtures.md

 ![](Ch._11_Monsters_and_Mixtures_files/figure-html/unnamed-chunk-31-1.png)<!-- -->

 The beta-binomial distribution is [not implemented in brms at this time](https://github.com/paul-buerkner/brms/issues/144).
-However, the current developmental version of brms (i.e., version 2.1.9) allows users to specify custom distributions.
-Bürkner is currently working on a [vignette to showcase these new functions](https://github.com/paul-buerkner/brms/blob/master/vignettes/brms_customfamilies.Rmd).
-Happily and coincidentally, the vignette he's working on uses the beta-binomial distribution as an exemplar.
+However, brms version 2.2.0 allows users to define custom distributions.
+You can find the handy [vignette here](https://cran.r-project.org/web/packages/brms/vignettes/brms_customfamilies.html).
+Happily, Bürkner used the [beta-binomial distribution as the exemplar](https://cran.r-project.org/web/packages/brms/vignettes/brms_customfamilies.html#the-beta-binomial-distribution) in the vignette.

 Before we get carried away, let's load the data.